neelkamath/crystal-skull/docs/usage.md

 `docker-compose up`

-The server will be running at `http://localhost:8080`, and has automatic reload enabled (i.e., the server needn't be recompiled when the code in `src/main/` has been updated).
+The server will be running at `http://localhost:80`, and has automatic reload enabled (i.e., the server needn't be recompiled when the code in `src/main/` has been updated).

 ### Testing

 - Spec: `spectral lint spec.oas3.json`
-- Validate Docker Compose file: `docker-compose config`
 - Server:
     1. `docker run --rm -it --mount type=bind,src=$PWD,dst=/home/gradle openjdk:11 bash`
     1. Run `cd home` in the container's shell.